ultrabug/ultrabug.fr/docs/Tech Blog/2013/2013-10-20-usa-roadtrip-facts-start.md

 ## The start

-We headed to the Death Valley but took a detour to "visit" an abandonned waterpark in the middle of the desert !
+We headed to the Death Valley but took a detour to "visit" an abandoned waterpark in the middle of the desert !

 [![39240010](images/39240010-1024x835.jpg)](http://www.ultrabug.fr/wordpress/wp-content/uploads/2013/10/39240010.jpg)[![39170001](images/39170001-1024x835.jpg)](http://www.ultrabug.fr/wordpress/wp-content/uploads/2013/10/39170001.jpg)